sosenkkk/Post-It/README.md

     cd post-it
     ```

-3. **Install dependencies:**
+3. **Install dependencies for the backend:**

     ```bash
+    cd Server
     npm install
     ```

 4. **Set up environment variables:**

-    Create a `.env` file in the root directory and add your MongoDB connection string and other necessary environment variables.
+    Create a `.env` file in the `server` directory and add your MongoDB connection string and other necessary environment variables.

-5. **Start the development server:**
+5. **Start the backend server:**

     ```bash
     npm run dev